nasa-petal/PeTaL-labeller/auto-labeler/MATCH/src/README.md

 - `MATCH/`, our slightly modified version of the MATCH repository (https://github.com/yuzhimanhua/MATCH).
 - `config.yaml`, a one-stop shop for all configuration variables in running MATCH with PeTaL.
 - `README.md`, this self-referential document.
-- `setup.py`, for setting up the rest of the preliminaries (i.e., downloading our version of MATCH).
 - `preprocess.py`, for running splitting (`Split.py`), transforming (`transform_data_PeTaL.py`), and MATCH preprocessing (`MATCH/preprocess.py.`).
 - `Split.py`, for performing the train-dev-test split on the original dataset (e.g., `cleaned_lens_output.json`).
 - `transform_data_PeTaL.py`, for transforming the training and testing `json` files into `txt` files of sequences of tokens.